-New York state residents attending colleges in New York State can apply to receive a grant through the Tuition Assistance Program (TAP), which is administered by the New York State Higher Education Service which is administered by the New York State Higher Education Services Corporation (HESC).
+New York state residents attending colleges in New York State can apply to receive a grant through the Tuition Assistance Program (TAP), which is administered by the New York State Higher Education Services

 To be eligible, a student must be a resident of New York State and a U.S. citizen or permanent resident alien or refugee.
 A student must have a high school diploma or GED, take at least 12 credits per semester/term, be in good academic standing, have no previous debt from a defaulted student loan and meet family income criteria.